sultaniman/every/README.md

 optional parameter `relative_to` if provided then makes all calculation relative to given `DateTime` struct.
 First argument is literally to be read as `Every N minutes/hours`.

+`Every.day/1` accepts optional parameter `relative_to` if provided then makes all calculation relative to given `DateTime` struct.

 All methods return duration in seconds so it is your task to turn secons into milliseconds etc.